 Méga-bassines: Why has a dispute over irrigation in French farmland turned violent?

-Violent clashes at the site of a new irrigation project in western France have left one protester fighting for his life and 29 police officers injured - so what are the 'méga-bassines' that have been provoking confrontation for over a year?
+There have been new calls for demonstrations against an irrigation project in western France, so what are the 'méga-bassines' that have been provoking confrontation for over a year?

 So what's it all about and why has it become such a big issue?